 From the laid back surf towns in the north, to the bustling Waikiki in the south, and the beautiful mountain ranges in the East, Oahu really has it all.
-It is a beautiful place and we have put together a list of the most scenic points in Oahu.
+This beautiful island has so many scenic points that are picture-worthy.
+We compiled a list of the best Oahu Instagram spots from our time exploring this tropical paradise.

 The scenic beauty of Oahu really blew us away when we visited.
 Around every corner was another incredible view.
 For us, photography is clearly a huge part of traveling.
 We are always on a mission to find a new location to shoot.
 And as an added perk, looking for new, beautiful places to capture not only leads us to explore the region, but it is often a free or cheap activity.
 We travel on a fairly strict backpacker budget, so finding beautiful landscapes and free activities is a win-win in our books.

-Based on our experience exploring Oahu we put together this list identifying our favourite, most scenic points around the island.
+Based on our experience exploring Oahu, we put together this list identifying the best of Oahu’s photography spots.
 Whether you are a lover of travel photography like us, or just want to explore gorgeous landscapes, these are 5 picturesque spots you won’t want to miss.

 1. Kualoa Regional Park